🎮

 The Buyer Profile

 CoolBaby RS18 is best framed as a machine for players who want a balanced handheld that can stretch beyond the basics.
-This category rewards shoppers who know what kind of sessions they actually play, because not every strong device is strong in the same way.
+The smartest handheld purchases usually happen when the buyer matches the hardware to a play style instead of falling for the loudest marketing line.

 The horizontal shape matters here because it changes comfort, portability, and the kind of nostalgia the device leans into.